Coke Studio Explorer: Episodes

-The show was started on 3 July 2018 and concluded on 17 July 2018.
-All songs were produced by Ali Hamza & Zohaib Kazi.

 Production

 Concept and development

 In March 2018, Coca-Cola Pakistan announced Ali Hamza and Zohaib Kazi would helm eleventh season of Coke Studio as a producers and directors, after Bilal Maqsood and Faisal Kapadia of Strings left the show to continue their own music.

 Speaking of their collaboration Zohaib said, "we met on a bench in a park; it was Alhamra Park bench in Lahore.
 That's how it began.
 And when you know what the end will be, things become easy.
 And things fall into place."
 The pair met in August 2017 and after two months they outlined the structure for the show, in an interview with Arab News Hamza said, "we sat down to talk very specifically about this opportunity and it was amazing!
 In a matter of 10 to 15 minutes we were so triggered, so driven-I truly felt I had known Zohaib for a long time."
 Detailing further he said, "a common theme in a lot of our conversations was that Pakistan and Pakistanis are going through a bit of an identity crisis; one of the primary discussions we had was, 'what do we do after ten years?'
 We had to innovate.
 It was very important for us to recognize and acknowledge the countercultures that exist around us; these are the people who give our identity depth.
 Coke Studio has the reach to allow us to get to know these cultures more intimately and to amplify their colors."
 It was not until 8 March 2018 when the duo were announced as a new producers for the series and as a part of new module, Coke Studio Explorer was revealed at the end of June 2018; in an interview Hamza said, "we wanted to focus on things that we hadn't ever explored before, and to look at elements of what makes Pakistan what it is today-highlighting the Pakistani identity and truly owning the white in our flag."
 On the idea of series Kazi said, "the thing that was established in the first ten minutes was how we were going to end this because once you establish the end, automatically your goals are established and a plan emerges."